-OIC is pleased to reply to express its comments regarding the discussion paper "Financial Instruments With Characteristics Of Equity".
-In general, OIC agrees with many of the remarks and doubts expressed by EFRAG in its comment letter, to which we make also reference; nevertheless, because of the complexity of the project and the impact that it can have on the accounting standards, we believe it is necessary to make certain observations.
+OIC is pleased to reply to the draft comment letter regarding the discussion paper "Financial Instruments With Characteristics Of Equity".
+In general, OIC agrees with many of the remarks and comments expressed in such draft; nevertheless, because of the complexity of the project and the impact that it can have on the accounting standards, we believe it is necessary to make certain observations.

-The EFRAG comment letter - to which we direct you - illustrates its comments in large detail.
+The EFRAG draft comment letter illustrates its comments in large detail.
 Hence, in this letter we limit our observations to those matters in which we believe it is necessary and appropriate to express our position.